Truly, genuinely thank you to Johnny and to Rush, who takes a day off today, and I'm very glad to be here.

 I don't mean like over coffee.

-Hi, Lynn, how are you doing?
+Hi, Lynn, how you doing?

-Uh and just uh what a magnificent woman.
+And just what a magnificent woman.

-I can't I don't ever speak for everybody.
+I don't ever speak for everybody.

 I'm not speaking for everybody now.

-You know, some of you're listening right now, you think I'm nuts.
+You think I'm nuts.

-Our unending gratitude for his resolve and his strength and his service to this country in one of our toughest chapters in its history.
+But for those who are along with me on this, I always tell Lynn Cheney, please relate to your husband our unending gratitude for his resolve and his strength and his service to this country in one of our toughest chapters in its history.

-And one I think I said that the first time I said that.
+And one, I think I said that the first time I said that.

 It's become kind of routine now.